On the stability of vanishing cycles of \'etale sheaves in positive characteristic: The stability of vanishing cycles

 This completes the proof of Theorem \ref{thmstab}.
-The version of our main result as stated in the Introduction now follows easily from it (plus three lemmas to be proved in the next section).
+The version of our main result as stated in the introduction now follows easily from this together with a few results to be proved in the next section.